albertlch20/CS-6350-Final-Project/README.txt

 2. Copy and paste the code in model.py to Databricks to run

 Support:
-1. Import notebook from the databricks link and run:
+1. Import notebook from the Databricks link and run:
 https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/2193793490938945/1609860499000205/3326247190937866/latest.html